Shirajuki/battleship/README.md

 ## TODO

 - [x] Fix DnD library to be more lightweight
-- [ ] Style the game better overall
+- [x] Style the game better overall
+- [ ] Add a lobby menu
+- [ ] Add images - web friendly assets
+- [ ] Add fancy effects and particles
 - [ ] Add sfx and bgm music
-- [ ] Add images web friendly assets
-- [ ] Add a lobby menu
+- [ ] Add energy system and skills

 <hr />